 According to pest control experts, you can get rid of cockroaches with five natural remedies – many of which are already pantry staples.
 From coffee grounds to dish detergent, these cockroach repellents can help get rid of cockroaches naturally, and permanently.
 Of course, prevention is better than cure, and we have included ways to discourage cockroaches from entering your home in the first place, too.

-How to get rid of cockroaches – 5 expert-approved methods
+How to get rid of cockroaches naturally – 5 expert-approved methods

-According to Certified Entomologist and Technical Director at Braman Termite & Pest Elimination, Natasha Wright Board, the fight against cockroaches doesn’t need to involve harsh chemicals and toxins.
-Here are five organic methods that you can try instantly.
+According to certified entomologist and technical director at Braman Termite & Pest Elimination (opens in new tab) Natasha Wright, the fight against cockroaches doesn’t need to involve harsh chemicals and toxins.
+Here are five organic methods that you can try.

 ‘Borax is effective for roach infestations because it will slowly dry the exoskeleton of the insects, affect their digestive system and finally kill them,’ Natasha says.